lightning/bolts/03-transactions.md

 Each commitment transaction uses a unique set of keys: `localkey` and `remotekey`.
 The HTLC-success and HTLC-timeout transactions use `local_delayedkey` and `revocationkey`.
 These are changed every time depending on the `per_commitment_point`.
+[ FIXME: "every time" means "for every transaction"?
+Or "every time that ... "? ]

 The reason for key change is so that trustless watching for revoked transactions can be outsourced.
 Such a _watcher_ should not be able to